What is Libertarian Socialism?

 - Free association – society should be organized from the bottom up, not the top down, and that organization should be voluntary.
 If a community wishes to secede from a larger body to which they are attached it is their absolute right to do so.

 - Lateral accountability – hierarchal systems of accountability consistently fail to hold people at the top of the hierarchy accountable.
 Horizontal structures where peers hold each other accountable are far more effective.
 This is true among groups of individuals and it’s true for groups of communities.

 - Smaller is better – lateral accountability only works up to a certain scale, past which point the mental bandwidth of keeping track of who did what when becomes too much and accountability breaks down.

-- Non-aggression – using violence or the threat of violence to achieve political ends destroys the social fabric and cannot be tolerated.
+- Non-aggression – using offensive violence or even the threat of it to achieve political ends destroys the social fabric and cannot be tolerated.
 Aggression must be met with resistance.
+This does not mean pacifism.
 Self defense is always legitimate, aggression is never legitimate.

 - Decentralization – the more power is distributed the more opportunities there are to maintain accountability.
 Further, human diversity means that different communities will often have different ideas about how best to do things and decentralizing power allows decisions to be made at the most local level possible.

 - Self management – Every person and community that has a stake in a decision should get a vote in that decision, and people who are not stakeholders should not be making decisions for people who are.
 One of the biggest problems with State based systems is the division between the people doing the governing and the people who are governed.
 Libertarian Socialism erases this division.

 - A radically decentralized economy based on free exchange of goods and ideas.
 That could be market-based, as in mutualism, it could be planned as in anarcho-communism, or it could be a hybrid of the two.
 That’s a decision for the people who live in that society to make.